da03/mm/README.md

 Make sure the modification of `config.txt` is visible to every machine you want to add.
 A simple way is to update your github repository and clone it on every machine.

-Then central server needs to be setuped up, on central server do:
+Then central server needs to be set up, on central server do:

 ```
 python setup.py --name central